-While there is no shortage of carry-over routes in North American, and many people might embark on 1 or 2 a season, most people aren't bringing the tent up and onto the route, where weight would become even more crucial.
+While there is no shortage of carry-over routes in North America, and many people might embark on one or two per season, most people aren't bringing the tent up and onto the route, where weight would become even more crucial.

 We discovered similar results when it came to packed volume, with some contenders taking up as little as one-quarter the space of the bulkiest.
 We'd typically prefer a more compact model over a larger one, unless we're on an expedition to an extreme environment, where even a fair amount of extra bulk is 100% worth it in comfort and strength.
 A shelter is literally one of your most important lifelines if on a remote glacier being pounded by winds and snow.

 For most climbers and skiers embarking on 2-5 night trips, packed volume is weighed pretty heavily.
 Similar to weight, and depending on the types of trips you typically go on, a little more bulk can provide a lot more versatility and strength.

 One of the most compact models we tested was the Black Diamond Firstlight; no other disappeared as easily in our pack as this one.
 Options like the TNF Assault, MSR Access 2, Mountain Hardwear Outpost 2, and Black Diamond Eldorado weren't a whole lot less packable but provided more comfort and versatility.